-The deadlift is the most complete (full body) movement out of all weight training exercises: they work your entire back, including your lats, your lower back, your rhomboids, and rear delts.
-Deadlifts strengthen your posterior chain, including your hamstrings and glutes, developing both strength and muscle mass.
-They are vital for increasing your grip strength and, to a lesser degree, work your biceps, building solid core strength while training virtually ALL of your pulling muscles.
+The deadlift is the most complete (whole-body) movement out of all weight training exercises: they work your entire back, including your lats, your lower back, your rhomboids, and your rear delts.
+Deadlifts strengthen your posterior chain, including your hamstrings and glutes, developing strength and muscle mass.
+They are vital for increasing your grip strength and, to a lesser degree, working your biceps and building solid core strength while virtually training all your pulling muscles.

 “How much do you bench?”
-You’ll often hear that question as the bench press is known as the king of the chest and upper body exercises.
-When done correctly with a heavyweight, bench presses will work your pecs (pectoralis major), all 3 heads of your triceps, and your anterior delts (the muscles on the front of your shoulders).
-Bench pressing is the best exercise to increase your overall upper body size and strength: remember to focus on heavy training, controlled, smooth movements, and ALWAYS use a spotter for safety.
+You’ll often hear that question as the bench press is the king of chest and upper body exercises.
+When done correctly with a heavyweight, bench presses will work your pecs (pectoralis major), triceps’ three heads, and anterior delts (the muscles on the front of your shoulders).
+In addition, bench pressing is the best exercise to increase your overall upper body size and strength: remember to focus on heavy training, controlled, smooth movements, and ALWAYS use a spotter for safety.

 Unless you are training specifically for powerlifting events, choose the front squat over the back squat.
 Front squats are safer for you and your lower back; if something goes wrong, drop the barbell forward as you quickly step back.
-But more importantly, front squats blast your quads (thighs) while also training your core and abs and will help you develop strong abs and a solid midsection without the need for countless sit-ups.
+But front squats blast your quads (thighs) while also training your core and abs and will help you develop strong abs and a solid midsection without countless sit-ups.

 Your body works as a system; therefore, the best way to train your body is as a complete system rather than a series of isolated body parts.
-Compound lifts engage and train the largest muscle groups in your body, as well as many of the supporting muscles required for stabilizing the barbell.
+Compound lifts engage and train the largest muscle groups in your body and many of the supporting muscles required for stabilizing the barbell.
 Engaging these largest muscle groups can also stimulate a more pronounced hormonal response.
-By performing these big three compound lifts that stress your biggest muscles, you can stimulate your body to release more growth hormones and testosterone, boosting your workout results.
+By performing these three compound lifts that stress your biggest muscles, you can encourage your body to release more growth hormones and testosterone, boosting your workout results.